aragon/AGPs/AGPs/AGP-1.md

 * Move proposals from Stage IV through to Stage V

 **Review proposals**
-AGP Editors review proposals and accept, deny, or request modifications to them based on formatting, legibility, and compliance with AGP-1
+AGP Editors review proposals and accept, deny, or request modifications to them based on formatting, legibility, and compliance with AGP-1.
+With regards to reviewing compliance with AGP-1, AGP Editors only review for compliance with AGP-1 as it relates to the proposal workflow during Stages I-IV of the AGP process, and are not responsible for determining whether or not a proposal is compliant with AGP-0.

 **Move proposals from Stage IV through to Stage V**
 After a proposal author submits a pull request with their proposal in Stage III and has it reviewed by the community in Stage IV, an AGP Editor will review the proposal to make sure it is compliant with AGP-1.
 If so, the AGP Editor will assign an AGP number to the proposal.
 After a proposal in Stage IV has been thoroughly reviewed, the author can request that an AGP Editor moves the proposal from Stage IV to Stage V.